moonquddus/tic-tac-toe/README.md

 ### Testing

-Run `npm test` to run all tests.
+Run `npm test` to run the test suites.
+You may need to tap `a` afterwards to make sure it runs all tests.
 There should be 8 test suites, 37 tests, and 3 snapshots.

 ### Documentation